-1. Public - Members of the public may not use or display cellular telephones in any courtroom.
+- 1. Public Members of the public may not use or display cellular telephones in any courtroom.
 All cellular phones must be turned off or placed in mute or vibrate mode and shall not be used, viewed or otherwise displayed while in any courtroom.

-2. Attorneys - With the permission of the presiding Judge, attorneys, including those who are not the attorney of record, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
+Potential jurors gathered in the jury services assembly room only may use their cell phones while awaiting jury selection, however the cell phone MAY NOT be used in any manner to record or send video, photographs or audio. - 2.
+Attorneys and Expert Witnesses With the permission of the presiding Judge, attorneys, including those who are not the attorney of record, and expert witnesses, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
 Cellular telephones and other similar devices cannot be used to record or send photographs, video, or audio.
 All cellular phones must be placed in either mute or vibrate mode.
-All Bluetooth and similar wireless devices must be turned off, removed from the wearer and secured out of sight.

-3. Media - Members of the media, who have obtained a media authorization card as provided in Administrative Order No. 07-96-19-03, and which card is visible, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
+All Bluetooth and similar wireless devices must be turned off, removed from the wearer and secured out of sight. - 3.
+Media Members of the media, who have obtained a media authorization card as provided in Administrative Order No. 07-96-19-03, and which card is visible, may utilize cellular telephones for texting, organizational functions, research and writing functions, and other data transmission functions.
 Cellular telephones and other similar devices cannot be used to record or send photographs, video, or audio.
 All cellular phones must be placed in either mute or vibrate mode.
 All Bluetooth and similar wireless devices must be turned off, removed from the wearer and secured out of sight.